No Tags Found!

 In your case, the total salary is Rs.
 5000 and there are no HRA or other allowances.
 So, the basic salary will be Rs.
 5000.

-In this case, you are not required to deduct PF and ESIC for him.
+If he is working at some other place full-time and already getting PF/ESIC there, you are not required to deduct PF and ESIC for him.
 However, you need to keep a record of his total salary from all employers and ensure that it does not exceed the threshold limits for PF and ESIC contribution.

-Yes, all employers are liable to pay PF and ESIC for him, even if he is working at 3 different places.
+Yes, all employers are liable to pay PF and ESIC for him, even if he is working at three different places.
 The total PF and ESIC contributions from all employers should not exceed the threshold limits.

 I hope this answers your questions.